 Standard 1 Progress Indicators for Modern World Languages

-1.1.IL Compare and contrast everyday products, practices and perspectives in native and other cultures, such as professions, work hours, and attitudes toward vacation time; TV channels, prime time programming, and popularity of various shows.
+1.1.IL Compare and contrast everyday products, practices and perspectives in native and other cultures, such as professions, work hours, and attitudes toward vacation time; TV channels, prime time programming, and popularity of various shows; reading and the role of literacy in learning and life; landmarks, behavior at landmarks, and how landmarks represent national identity.

-1.1.IM Compare and contrast the relationships among everyday products, practices and perspectives in native and other cultures, such as arts, dancing, and ideas of beauty; literature, cultural events, and importance of traditions.
+1.1.IM Compare and contrast the relationships among everyday products, practices and perspectives in native and other cultures, such as arts, dancing, and ideas of beauty; literature, cultural events, and importance of traditions; invitations, special occasions, and cultural value of celebrations; ancient architecture, religious ceremonies, and the impact of mythology.

-1.1.IH Compare and contrast the relationships among familiar and unfamiliar products, practices and perspectives in native and other cultures, such as green products, recycling, and earth friendly beliefs; historical events, social norms, and value of demonstrations.
+1.1.IH Compare and contrast the relationships among familiar and unfamiliar products, practices and perspectives in native and other cultures, such as green products, recycling, and earth friendly beliefs; historical events, social norms, and value of demonstrations; family structures, weddings, and the treatment of elders; obituaries, funerals, and attitudes toward death.

 STANDARD 2: Compare Intercultural Behaviors